 What is the difference between bruxism and clenching?

-The official word from grinding one’s teeth is bruxism.
+The clinical term for grinding one’s teeth is bruxism.
 Bruxism is when a patient grinds their teeth together in a back and forth motion.
 This may cause teeth to wear down and flatten at the bottom.